Onion Collective in Ubud, Bali

 Uyau Moris from Kalimantan

-Music is a powerful messenger, as two other festival films showed, both based on the Austronesian migration over 5000 years, rediscovering common roots, deeply touching in the film Musical Healers of Land by Ado Kaliting Pacidal and vibrant charismatic in Small Island Big Song orchestrating musicians from Madagascar to Easter Island in a project by Bao Bao Chen and Tim Coles.
+Music is a powerful messenger, as two other festival films showed, both based on the Austronesian migration over 5000 years ago, rediscovering common roots in a deeply moving film Musical Healers of Land a film by Ado Kaliting Pacidal.
+Music is also the driving force in Small Island Big Song orchestrating musicians from Madagascar to Easter Island in a project by Bao Bao Chen and Tim Coles.

 director Ado Kaliting Pacidal, director of “Musical Healers of Land”